With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 COVID-19 Guidelines for Removals

-- Contact removals firms as far ahead of the move as possible
+- Contact removal firms as far ahead of the move as possible

 - Try and pack as much as you can by yourselves

-- Wash your hands regularly and avoid touching surfaces unnecessarily
+- Wash your hands and/or use hand sanitiser regularly and avoid touching surfaces unnecessarily

 - Provide separate towels/paper towels for the removers if you can and wash/dispose of these safely after use